**some changes have been made (or will need to be monitored) due to covid-19

 Brookfield, Wi.
 53005

-School information/ "news" is sent to our vamilies via email.
+School information/ "news" is sent to our families via email.
 Please make sure that the office has your most current address.

 As a convenience to our school families, we provide an "all school directory".
-This directory includes student names, parents' names, home address, email address and phone number.
-If you would NOT like to be included in the directory, please inform the office by the first week of school..
+This directory includes student names, parents' names, email address and phone number.
+If you would NOT like to be included in the directory, please inform the office by the first week of school.
+These directories will be sent electronically after the school year has begun.

 Health & Safety